 "The quicker you succeed the better. ...
 The human rights problem is a growing one. ...
 We want a stable situation.
 We won't cause you unnecessary difficulties.
 If you can finish before Congress gets back, the better.
 Whatever freedoms you could restore would help."

-1979 - While the Dirty War has effectively been won and the terrorist threat removed, the junta has little success in alleviating Argentina's ongoing economic problems.
+1979 - While the Dirty War has effectively been won and the terrorist threat removed, the junta has had little success in alleviating Argentina's ongoing economic problems.
 The budget deficit soars as the country is flooded with foreign imports.
 When the value of the peso collapses the economy goes into depression.

 Charges of corruption further undermine the junta's position.
 One scam involves the use of forged documents to appropriate the businesses and property of the disappeared.
-A more sinister practice is the abduction of as many as 500 babies borne to women detained in the secret prisons.
+A more sinister practice is the abduction of as many as 500 babies borne to women detained in the junta's secret prisons.
 The babies are fostered out to senior officers in the military and security forces or sent to orphanages.
 Their mothers are executed.

 1981 - Videla retires as leader of the junta.
 On 29 March the "soft-liner" General Roberto Eduardo Viola takes charge of a new military government but has even less success in reviving the economy, despite trying to introduce greater civilian input.
 Viola also has to deal with a resurgence in demonstrations and strikes.